oracle/isv-single-tenant-vcn-isolation/README.md

 ## Terminology

-SaaS ISV: An independent software vendor that provides software as a service.
+* **SaaS ISV**: An independent software vendor that provides software as a service.

-Tenancy: An Oracle Cloud Infrastructure account, owned by an ISV.
+* **Tenancy**: An Oracle Cloud Infrastructure account, owned by an ISV.

-Tenant: A distinct end-customer of the ISV.
+* **Tenant**: A distinct end-customer of the ISV.

 ## Architecture

-The architecture is a scalable network topology, with a separate VCN for each tenant application, isolated in a tenant-specific compartment.
+The architecture consists of a scalable network topology, with a separate VCN for each tenant application, isolated in a tenant-specific compartment.

 (placeholder for architecture diagram)

 ## Example deployment